cunhapaulo/marpstyle/README.md

 	}
 }
 ```
+Example of `workspace.code-workspace` content.

-## Styles directly from the internet
+## Styles downloaded directly from the internet
-You might as well use my themes directly from github using the url, just like depicted below:
+You might as well use my themes directly from github using the url below:

 ```json
 {